-Like the VA SAH grant, veterans must meet the program’s requirements set by the Department of Veterans Affairs to receive the SAH grant.
+Like the VA SAH grant, veterans must meet the program’s requirements set by the Department of Veterans Affairs to receive the SHA grant.
 To qualify for this type of veteran housing grant, you or a family member must own or plan to own the home.
 You cannot make any modifications or adjustments to a rental unit.

 Likewise, you must have one of the following qualifying service-connected disabilities verified through the VA: